Penstemon pallidus (Pale Beardtongue)

 Leaves and stems:

-Basal and lowest stem leaves are somewhat variable, up to 2 inches long, stalked, variably toothed around the edges, spatula shaped to oblong-elliptic with a pointed to rounded tip.
-Stem leaves are opposite, up to 4 inches long and ¾ inch wide, becoming more lance-oblong, pointed at the tip, stalkless and clasping, the uppermost toothless or with minute, widely spaced teethed around the edge.
+Leaves are basal and opposite along the stem.
+Basal and lowest stem leaves are somewhat variable, 1 to 5 inches (2 to 12+ cm) long, stalked, variably toothed or toothless around the edges, spatula shaped to oblong-elliptic with a pointed to rounded tip.
+Stem leaves are up to 4 inches (10 cm) long and ¾ inch wide, becoming more lance-oblong, pointed at the tip, stalkless and clasping, the uppermost toothless or with minute, widely spaced teethed around the edge.

-Upper surfaces are moderately to densely covered in soft hairs, the lower hairy especially along the midrib.
-Stems are erect, single or multiple from the base, and hairy, but not glandular except in the flower clusters.
+Upper surfaces are moderately to densely covered in soft hairs, the lower surface hairy especially along the midrib.
+Stems are erect, single or multiple from the base, and hairy but not glandular except in the flower clusters.

 Fruit: